-Below find articles from publications including Slate, the Wall Street Journal, Listen Magazine, BBC Music, The Strad and Symphony.
+Below find articles from publications including Slate, the Wall Street Journal, Listen Magazine, BBC Music, and Strings.

 Symphonies in Space: Orchestras Embrace Virtual Reality (The Guardian, August 8, 2016)

 Orchestral maneuvers in the park: classical festivals in stunning scenery (The Guardian, June 27, 2016)